vishwatejach/wfos-ics-pdp/wfos_ics/README.md

 ## Subprojects

-* wfos-grxassembly - an assembly that talks to the wfos_ics HCD
+* wfos-bgrxassembly - an blue grating assembly that talks to the wfos_ics HCD
+* wfos-lgripHcd - an linear gripper HCD that talks to the wfos_ics hardware
-* wfos-linearhcd - an HCD that talks to the wfos_ics hardware
+* wfos-rgripHcd - an rotary gripper HCD that talks to the wfos_ics hardware
 * wfos-wfos-icsdeploy - for starting/deploying HCDs and assemblies

 ## Upgrading CSW Version